chamilo/prestashop-chamilo/README.md

+# Prestashop - Chamilo

-Instructions to install the Prestashop-Chamilo module
+Instructions to install

-Prerequisites
+## Prerequisites

  - Works with PrestaShop 1.6.1.1 at least (make sure e-mail sending works)
  - Works with Chamilo 1.10.x (with courses created)